knol3j/hashnhedge/site/content/posts/2025/01/crypto-twitter-sociology.md

 Bitcoin maxis treat crypto like a religion with one true coin.
 Everyone else treats it like a casino with multiple betting options.
 Neither group understands the other, both are partially right, and the arguments never end.

-**The beautiful irony:** Bitcoin maximalists are often the most toxic ambassadors for their own cause.
+**The beautiful irony: "** Bitcoin maximalists are often the most toxic ambassadors for their own cause."

 ### DeFi Degens vs. Traditional Finance